 As the wind swells and blusters, and malevolent clouds roll overhead, the marquee before us threatens to depart for a different time-zone.
 The introductions are over and we’re into the preliminary speeches, some of which are more easily audible than others.
-If there is a common theme, it’s that few thought this day would ever happen; that we would be assembled here at Curborough Sprint Circuit waiting for Neville Swales’ six-years-in-the-making recreation of the Jaguar XJ13 to venture trackside for the first time.
+If there is a common theme, it’s that few thought this day would ever happen; that we would be assembled here at Curborough Sprint Circuit waiting for Neville Swales’ six-years-in-the-making replica 1966 Jaguar XJ13 Le Mans Prototype to venture trackside for the first time.

 For Swales, the tagline for the project – Building the Legend – is more than mere PR puff: he wasn’t about to settle for anything less than perfection.
 So just how did a self-taught engineer end

 up recreating one of the most beautiful, if stillborn, racing cars ever made?
 “I have always been a fan, having owned a couple of very early E-types and a Proteus C-type race car,” he says.
 “I am very much a ‘hands-on’ bloke, and have always built my own engines, whether for road or race.
 I have never been a member of the concours brigade.
 My cars have always been well-used on road and track.

 “I raced my first E-type when I was living in South Africa.
 I spent my early career brewing beer and was lucky enough to be poached by South African Breweries after the first free elections to help prepare them for a world free of sanctions.
 I used to drive my C-type to and from race meetings, as Jaguar did in the 1950s.
 Mine was a replica of the Hamilton/Rolt 1953 Le Mans 24 Hours-winning car and I continued campaigning it when I returned to the UK in the 1990s.”